confluentinc/examples/clients/cloud/clojure/README.md

 # Example 1: Hello World!

-In this example, the producer writes Kafka data to a topic in Confluent Cloud.
+In this example, the producer writes Kafka data to a topic in your Kafka cluster.
 Each record has a key representing a username (e.g. `alice`) and a value of a count, formatted as json (e.g. `{"count": 0}`).
-The consumer reads the same topic from Confluent Cloud and keeps a rolling sum of the counts as it processes each record.
+The consumer reads the same topic and keeps a rolling sum of the counts as it processes each record.

-1. Run the producer, passing in arguments for (a) the local file with configuration parameters to connect to your Confluent Cloud instance and (b) the topic name:
+1. Run the producer, passing in arguments for (a) the local file with configuration parameters to connect to your Kafka cluster and (b) the topic name:

 ```shell
 $ lein producer $HOME/.confluent/java.config test1